rowellx68/aurelia-skeleton-ts-bulma/docs/component-naming-organisation.md

 # Component Naming and Organisation

 Aurelia uses convention when it loads custom `element`, `attribute`, `valueConverter` classes.
-Classes must be named a certain way or an annotation on the class will be required.
+Classes must be named a certain way or using a [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) on the class will be required.

 ### Custom Element
 Create your own custom elements with Aurelia.
 Idealy, you would name the files as how you would use the element in your html; e.g. `main-nav.html` and `main-nav.ts`.

-Class naming using convention:
+Basic:
 ```typescript
 export class MainNavCustomElement {

 }
 ```

-Using annotation:
+Decorator:
 ```typescript
 import { customElement } from "aurelia-framework";